adrianyorke/forbiddenplanet/README.md

 Work through [SQLite test suite](test/SQLite3_DB_Tests.robot) and check our installation is working.

-Here is a summary of database library keywords which we will be covering in the [SQLite test suite](test/SQLite3_DB_Tests.robot) in the order that they are used:
+Summary of database library keywords which we will be covering in the [SQLite test suite](test/SQLite3_DB_Tests.robot) in the order that they are used:
 * `Connect To Database Using Custom Params`